tin2tin/Auto_Edit_on_Sound/README.md

-# Banging Cuts
+# Auto Edit on Sound
-Blender VSE Addon to cut up audio and video clips based on peaks in the audio track.
+Blender VSE Addon to cut up audio and video clips to remove silence or assemble audio peaks.

 ## Why?
 I got bored of doing this kind of editing manually.